 The entrance to Foch Lagoon is 26.5 miles (43 km) southwest of Kitimat and the lagoon is about 1 mile (1.6 km) wide and extends for 5 miles (8 km) northwest from the western shore of Douglas Channel, British Columbia.
 The lagoon is one of the largest and most remote lagoons on the coast with a unique tidal narrows at the entrance that creates treacherous rapids.
-Access is by boat only from Kitimat and the Haisla First Nations village of Kitimaat.
+Access is by boat only from Kitimat and the Haisla First Nation village of Kitimaat.

 Foch Lagoon and Gilttoyees Inlet are in Foch-Gilttoyees Provincial Park and Protected Area.
 Foch Lagoon, Foch Lake, and Foch Creek comprise the Haisla Fish Clan stewardship area which extends southward along the Douglas Channel to Bluejay Falls.
 The Haisla name for Foch Lagoon is Mesgalhi (written Miskatla), and the name Gilttoyees is from the Haisla word meaning “long and narrow stretch of water leading outward”.
 The origin of the name “Foch” is not well documented but dates to 1923 and is most likely for Ferdinand Foch, 1851-1929, who was a French general and military theorist who served as the Supreme Allied Commander during the First World War.